Pool robots are now more common, but there are many things you need to know before you splash the cash.

 As a guide, Volts x Amps = Watts, which is a good indication of capacity.
 A 14V/8A/112W won’t last nearly as long as a 25V/8A/200W battery, yet both have 8,000mA batteries.

 Manufacturers claim fast charging, but it usually takes at least 3-5 hours on all tested so far.
-These must charge in the shade and away from the pool, so they end up living in the garage.
+These must be charged in the shade and away from the pool, so they end up living in the garage.
 Make sure you have a dry ‘home’ for the robot.

 Precaution: Charging a wet robot is not a good idea.
 Ensure the charge points are dry and use an HPM Electresafe Power Centre with two USB outlets REPC410USB with an RCBO (Residual Current Breaker with Overload) to prevent electrical shock.
 This should be in every Aussie garage.